 Changes to the USC Payment Plan budget amount may only be done by contacting a counselor in the Student Financial Services department.
 If you wish to increase your budget amount, your monthly payment amount will increase.
 An increased budget will also result in additional monies becoming immediately due.
 If you reduce your budget amount, the monthly payment amount will decrease accordingly.

 The USC Payment Plan is meant for a single semester.
 Do not budget more than for a single semester.
 The USC Payment Plan is intended to fill the gap between your costs for the semester and any financial aid you may receive.
 If you have signed up for a budget amount that exceeds this gap, USC reserves the right to withdraw or reduce your plan accordingly.
-In addition, if a reduction in your budget would result in your payment plan being overpaid, refunds will go toward payments made on your payment plan.
-If a payment made with a debit / credit card results in a credit balance on the student’s account, the overpaid amount will be refunded to the debit / credit card originally used and not directly to the student/parent.

 The Student Account is a separate and distinct account from the USC Payment Plan account.
 You will receive e-bills (email notices from USC) when monthly statements on the student account are available.
 Balances due on your USC student account must be paid by you separately and in addition to your USC Payment Plan payments.
 Balances remaining on the student account are subject to finance charges and late fees in accordance with the university’s policies described in the current “Schedule of Classes.”
 If you have estimated your USC Payment Plan budget accurately, your student account should have little or no balance.